 I should mention that I do like this served with a bit of feta crumbled on top.
 I wrote that into the recipe as (optional), but if you've got some feta on hand (or goat cheese), and you're not vegan, go for it.

 You can use a food processor, blender, or hand blender to make the pesto.

 For easy left-overs I make extra quantities of each of the main components, and use them throughout the week - the broccoli pesto, chile oil, quinoa (you can freeze it if you don't use it).
-This broccoli pesto is also great as a slather on your favorite veggie burger.
+This broccoli pesto is also great as a slather on your favorite veggie burger or these quinoa patties.